jbruce12000/kiln-controller/README.md

 If you're busy and do not want to sit around watching the web interface for problems, there is a watcher.py script which you can run on any machine in your local network or even on the raspberry pi which will watch the kiln-controller process to make sure it is running a schedule, and staying within a pre-defined temperature range.
 When things go bad, it sends messages to a slack channel you define.
 I have alerts set on my android phone for that specific slack channel.
 Here are detailed [instructions](docs/watcher.md).

+### Logging

+Daemon logs land in /var/log/daemon.log, and the **kiln-logger.py** script records a full firing to csv for graphing and analysis.
+See the [logging guide](docs/logs.md) for details.

 ## License

 This program is free software: you can redistribute it and/or modify